Immunisation & Vaccines

 Rhaid i chi hefyd wirio a oes gofyn i chi ddarparu Tystysgrif Twbercwlosis.
 Mae rhestr o wledydd ar Wefan Llywodraeth y DU sy'n manylu ar y gofynion hyn.

-Brechiadau a Iechyd Rhywiol
+Brechiadau a iechyd rhywiol

 Gellir atal rhai heintiau a drosglwyddir yn rhywiol gyda brechlynnau.
 Mae'r rhain yn cynnwys Hep A, Hep B, HPV.